wp-plugins/threewp-broadcast/readme.txt

 This will broadcast all normal product settings: SKU, price, etc.

-If your products have variations, you'll be wanting the WooCommerce plugin from the premium pack.
+If your products have variations, or you want the attribute taxonomies to be synced, you'll be wanting the WooCommerce plugin from the premium pack.

 If you have a product gallery, use the "Custom Field Attachments" premium plugin to broadcast the "_product_image_gallery" custom field.

 = WPML Sitepress =

-WPML is supported via a plugin in the premium pack.
+WPML is semi-supported via a plugin in the premium pack.

 For more information, see WPML discussion here: http://wordpress.org/support/topic/wmpl-integration-not-working

 == Changelog ==

+== 9 20141017 =
+* Fix JS error: blogs_to_hide empty value.
+* Fix: last_used_settings warning.
+* Fix: Settings being forgotten sometimes.
+* Fix: Maintenance not working sometimes due to non-standard temp directory.

+= 8 20141013 =
+* New: Premium Pack Plugin: Protect Child Status
+* Fix: Better duplicate image finding.
+* Code: broadcasting_after_switch_to_blog action has $broadcast_here property.
+Allows skipping blogs.
+* Code: Last used settings are now stored in the user's meta table, instead of a separate database table.
+The table will be removed in v9 or v10.
+* Code: Better attachment validity checking.

 = 7 20140923 =
 * Fix: Massive optimization of taxonomy syncing.